xel-a/Xel-A/README.md

 - 🙋‍♂️ Hey there, human.
-This is @Xel-A, nice to meet you!
+I'm Axel Rom Monteroyo Ignacio, nice to meet you!
-- 📚 I'm currently studying Computer Science at University of Cebu Lapu-lapu and Mandaue.
+- 📚 I'm currently studying Computer Science at University of Cebu Lapu lapu & Mandaue.
 - 🐣 I'm a rookie at coding but I'll strive to be the better version of myself each day.